When Bill Dow asked if I wanted to review his book on project management communication tools, I jumped at the opportunity.

 - The third part covers the same tools but looks at them across the life cycle and processes

 - The fourth section covers everything else less aligned to methodologies, like business intelligence and social media.

 Agilists will find their tools covered in detail too.
-There’s a great explanation of agile radiators, a term I only came across recently.
+There’s a great explanation of

 The 2015 edition has been completely refreshed since the last edition including more content and tools, and the authors have removed some of the content that no longer sits as current business practice.
 There are also high-level templates for you to copy and use.